 In addition to making your photos more stunning, the Cinematic effects in our Photo Editor will even correct your colors and camera angles.
 They’re just an all-around great collection to have in your photo editing toolset.
 We can’t wait for you to see how they can take your photos from good to jaw-dropping!

-The Film Grain filter is a flawless replica of what you’d capture with a film camera.
-It’ll add the look of film grain to any photo, giving it a nostalgic retro look.
+The Film Grain filter is a perfect recreation of what a film camera would capture.
+It adds the effect of film grain to your image, giving it a nostalgic and retro feel.

-The best part about the Film Grain effect is that you can control the look and amount of film grain that’s added to your image.
-It defaults to RGB (red, green, and blue) film grain, which is perfect for colorful photography, but you can also select the Monochromatic setting for black and white or monochrome photography.
-You’ll find everything you need to customize the Film Grain effect in its Settings menu.
+The greatest aspect of the Film Grain effect is that you have complete control over the appearance and amount of film grain applied to your image.
+The default effect is RGB (red, green, and blue), which is ideal for colorful photos, but you may also choose Monochromatic for black and white or monochrome photography.
+In the Film Grain effect's Settings menu, you'll find everything you need if you wish to customize the effect further.

-The Lens Distortion effect can do two amazing things for your photography.
-You can either use it to create a fisheye effects, making it look like your image was captured with a fisheye lens, or use it to correct a fisheye effect.
+The Lens Distortion effect can help your photos in two ways.
+You can use it to either generate a fisheye effect, which makes it appear as though your image was shot with a fisheye lens, or to fix an unwanted fisheye effect.

-With a single slider adjustment in the Lens Distortion Settings menu, you can make sure you always get the camera angle you’re wanting.
+All it takes is a single slider adjustment within the Lens Distortion Settings menu and you can ensure you get the camera angle you need.

-The Warped Blur effect is a really artistic way to blur photos.
-It creates an effect similar to what you’d see if you crumpled up a piece of cellophane and placed it in front of your camera lens prior to taking the shot.
-In other words, some areas of your image will be in focus, while others will be out of focus at random.
+The Warped Blur effect is a unique technique of blurring photographs.
+It provides a similar appearance to crumpling up a piece of cellophane and placing it in front of your camera lens before snapping the photo.
+Simply put, certain parts of your image will be sharp, while others will be out of focus at random.

-The best part about Warped Blur is that you can use the Settings menu to control which areas of your image are sharp and in focus.
-In addition to controlling the Blur Amount, you can use the Phase slider to move the blurred areas around your image until they're placed where you want them.
-The Scale slider can be adjusted to control how large or small the blurred areas are, and the Lightness slider can be adjusted to control how light or dark you’d like them.
+The coolest aspect of Warped Blur is that you can decide which sections of your image are sharp and in focus using the Settings menu.
+You can use the Phase slider to move the blurred portions around your image until they're where you want them, in addition to setting the Blur Amount.
+The Scale slider can be used to modify the size of the blurred sections, while the Lightness slider can be used to regulate how bright or dark they are.